 Magpies are members of the corvid family and relatives of ravens and crows.
 The rhyme—in all its manifold variations—is also used on occasion for crows.
 (Australian Magpies, on the other hand, are unrelated songbirds that just happen to bear a resemblance.)

 Note: This trope is not about magpies per se, but about the association of certain numbers of magpies with good or bad luck, and the rituals for warding the bad luck off.

-- In the earlier story "Parliament of Rooks", Eve sings the rhyme while holding the infant Daniel.
+- In "Parliament of Rooks", Eve sings the rhyme while holding the infant Daniel.
 Abel finishes with the last line, then adds, "It's true, you know."

 - In The Crow, the rhyme is referenced (with blackbirds in the place of magpies) by Eric as he prepares to kill a bar full of thugs, and capped with a classic line.

 Eric Draven: Seven blackbirds in a tree, count them and see what they be.
 One for sorrow, two for joy, three for a girl and four for a boy.
 Five for silver, six for gold, seven for a secret that's never been told.
 You're all going to die.

 - See also reference below to the film The Crow: City of Angels.

 - Journey into Mystery begins with 7 magpies on a quest after the demise of Loki at the end of Siege.
 The seventh is the only one to make it to their destination.